-Intra-class correlation measures the degree of difference between clusters (PSUs).
+Intra-class correlation measures the degree of difference between clusters - primary sampling units (PSUs).
 If its value is close to zero, the clusters are approximately the same, which is a prerequisite for obtaining accurate estimates of the indicators;

 a_d^ is the effective number of PSUs belonging to the target group (d) of the study.